The Holy Trinity (The Grand Tour)

 Prior to filming, Clarkson's contract was not renewed by the BBC after he was involved in an altercation with a Top Gear producer in March 2015, leaving Hammond, May, and Wilman to follow him in departing the show following the end of the series.
 Later in 2015, they signed a deal with Amazon to create an original series.
 Filming for the introduction and tent scenes took place in Los Angeles, California in September 2016.
 The episode features the trio introducing the new bits of the show, as well as their film.
 For the film, the trio traveled in three supercars to the Algarve International Circuit in Portugal, where they had timed laps performed by race car driver Jérôme d'Ambrosio.

 The episode received very positive reviews from critics upon its release.
 Critics noted similarities between the episode and Top Gear in their reviews.
 It attracted nearly two million viewers in its first weekend of release and was eventually made available to non-Amazon Prime members for free viewing from 23 to 26 December 2016.

 Summary

-Clarkson, Hammond and May launch their new series with a film showing Clarkson leaving London to fly to Los Angeles where he meets Hammond and May.
-Irish rock band Hothouse Flowers plays "I Can See Clearly Now" as the trio drive modified Ford Mustangs through the California desert to Rabbit Dry Lake, while being accompanied by a range of cars and a fly-over by the Breitling Jet Team.
+Clarkson, Hammond and May launch their new series with a film showing Clarkson leaving London to fly to Los Angeles where he meets Hammond and May (both of whom, along with Andy Wilman, left Top Gear to stick with Clarkson).
+Irish rock band Hothouse Flowers plays "I Can See Clearly Now" as the trio drive modified Ford Mustangs (Clarkson in blue, Hammond in red, and May in white) through the California desert to Rabbit Dry Lake, while being accompanied by a range of cars and a fly-over by the Breitling Jet Team.
 The trio greet the audience and viewers and also introduce the show's tent.